-Disability Support Services (DSS) ensures that students with disabilities have the equal opportunity to fulfill Loyola's mission of learning, leading, and serving in a diverse and changing world.
-DSS provides students with disabilities access to the University's services and programs by coordinating accommodations and support.
-On a case-by-case basis, DSS reviews documentation of disability, recommends classroom and residential accommodations, and coordinates support.
-Examples of common accommodations include alternative arrangements for tests, note takers, reading material in alternative format, flexibility with class attendance, sign language interpreters, adaptive equipment, housing modifications, and parking assistance.
+The Disability Support Services (DSS) office ensures students with disabilities have equal opportunity to fulfill Loyola's mission of learning, leading, and serving in a diverse and changing world.
+DSS provides students with disabilities access to the University's services and programs by coordinating accommodations and supports.
+On a case-by-case basis, DSS reviews documentation of disability, recommends classroom and/or clinical accommodations, and coordinates supports.
+Examples of common accommodations include alternative arrangements for tests; note-takers; reading material in alternative format; flexibility with class attendance; sign language interpreters; adaptive equipment; and parking assistance.